 - Reuse of Persistent Volumes storage in Pods

-- Rolling updates for PostgreSQL minor versions and operator upgrades
+- Rolling updates for PostgreSQL minor versions

 - TLS connections and client certificate authentication